ivmartel/dwv/resources/doc/tutorials/conformance.md

 The default `Accept` header should be something like: `multipart/related; type="application/dicom"; transfer-syntax=*'`.

+The `tests/pacs/dcmweb.html` test page allows to connect to an Orthanc instance and retrieve data from it.

 ### WADO-URI
 -> URI based (see [Part 3.18 sect 6.2](https://dicom.nema.org/dicom/2013/output/chtml/part18/sect_6.2.html))